A modern four-story apartment building on a street corner with people gathered at the entrance and cars parked along the curb.

 Patricia Barraza, who has lived in the Excelsior since 1979, has watched the building rise, stall, and sit unfinished for years.

 “It’s just been an eyesore,” said Barraza.
-She’s taken matters into her own hands, and tried to contact Shangri-La Builder Inc. on her own, and gotten no response.
+She’s tried to contact Shangri-La Builder Inc. on her own, but got no response.
 “It seems really annoying, at least for those of us that live there and have to pass by every day.”

 “I just don’t understand how it could sit that long,” said Julie Clima who has had a front-row seat to the stalled construction as the manager of the Italian American Social Club, which sits directly across Russian Avenue from the building.
 She has never seen the owner of the building on site, she said.
 “It’s just crazy.”